 These permissions include a:

-- Resource consent from Porirua City Council, being managed independently, for the entire park.
+- Resource consent from Porirua City Council (being managed independently) for the entire park.
 This was granted on May 3 2019 (subject to a 15-day appeal period).

 - Concession from Department of Conservation (DOC) to establish and operate the infrastructure on Rangituhi /Colonial Knob Scenic Reserve (DOC administered land).

 4. Where are all of these permissions at?